 Disability statistics give you information about the number of disabled children and adults living in New Zealand.
-Find out about the nature, duration, and causes of impairments.
+Find out about the nature and cause of impairments, the type of support needed, and how well disabled people are faring compared with non-disabled people.

 - who cares for disabled people and what support they provide

-- about disabled people's education, work, travel, and transport experiences
+- disabled people's education, work, travel, and transport experiences

-- about experiences of disability in different groups of the population (eg ethnic groups).
+- experiences of different groups of the population (eg ethnic groups).

 About the New Zealand Disability Survey